2023 FantasyPros Championship Preview and 2022 Retrospective

 Championship Round Finish For Teams By Month Drafted

 This analysis takes a very close look at the overall finish of teams within the Championship round based on where they finished and what month they drafted their team.
-There is a lot of speculation regarding when the best time is to draft your Footballguys team.
+There is a lot of speculation regarding when the best time is to draft your tourney teams.
 Is it better to draft them early in the preseason and land players BEFORE their ADP might rise?
 Or is it better to play it safe, and wait until closer to the season to avoid any potential landmines around player injuries?
+In 2022, there was empirical evidence to answer that question.

 We have created a few player “Stack Explorer” tools on the site.
 These have been very popular during the tournament draft season.
 We also created a stack explorer which lets you analyze player stacks for the teams that made it to the Championship Round.
 Based on a particular player stack, you can see which teams in the Championship Round had that stack, and also what their final standing was.
-The Josh Allen / Stefon Diggs stack was VERY successful, and as you will see in the explorer, was a stack many of the top finishers had.
+The Patrick Mahomes / Travis Kelce stack was VERY successful, and as you will see in the explorer, was a stack many of the top finishers had.
 (Note that the teams in the Main Event Championship Round can also be analyzed using this tool).